kengentenerende/kengentenerende.github.io/_posts/2023-08-01-Getting Started with Kali Purple - Installing Elastic Stack.md

 tags: [kibana,elk]
 ---

+## What is Kali Purple?

+Kali Linux, the popular Debian-based Linux distribution designed for digital forensics and penetration testing, announced a new project named [**Kali Purple**](https://gitlab.com/kalilinux/kali-purple/documentation/-/wikis/home), a distro designed for defensive security.

+On a high level, Kali Purple consists of:

+Over 100 defensive tools, such as:

+- Arkime full packet capture
+- Cyberchef
+- Elasticsearch SIEM
+- GVM vulnerability scanner
+- TheHive incident response platform
+- Malcolm
+- Suricata IDS
+- Zeek IDS
+- and of course all the usual Kali tools

+ISOs:

+- Kali Purple
+- Malcolm - based on Kali
+- Hedgehog - based on Kali

+A defensive menu structure according to NIST CSF:

+- Identify
+- Protect
+- Detect
+- Respond
+- Recover

+A gorgeous wallpaper and theme
+A reference architecture for the ultimate SOC In-A-Box; perfect for:

+- Learning
+- Practicing SOC analysis and threat hunting
+- Security control design and testing
+- Blue / Red / Purple teaming exercises
+- Kali spy vs. spy competitions ( bare knuckle Blue vs. Red )

+Kali Autopilot - an attack script builder / framework for automated attacks Defensive tools documentations
+Wiki
+Kali Purple Hub for the community to share:

+- Practice pcaps
+- Kali Autopilot scripts for blue teaming exercises

+Kali Purple Discord channels for community collaboration and fun

+## Introduction

-The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory `assets/img/favicons/`{: .filepath}.
+The [favicons](https://www.favicon-generator.org/about/) of [**Kali Purple**](https://gitlab.com/kalilinux/kali-purple/documentation/-/wikis/home) are placed in the directory `assets/img/favicons/`{: .filepath}.
 You may want to replace them with your own.
 The following sections will guide you to create and replace the default favicons.

 ## Introduction